-Using criteria from US Preventive Services Task Force (USPSTF), we rated one RCT publication, the FLINT trial, to be of good quality.
-We judged this publication investigating OCA use among adults with NASH (n=283) to be of good quality because it was double-blind with comparable patient characteristics in each study arm at baseline, and the authors used valid instruments to evaluate outcomes with no differential attrition observed.
+Using criteria from US Preventive Services Task Force (USPSTF), we rated one RCT publication, the FLINT trial, to be of good quality.14 We judged this publication investigating OCA use among adults with NASH (n=283) to be of good quality because it was double-blind with comparable patient characteristics in each study arm at baseline, and the authors used valid instruments to evaluate outcomes with no differential attrition observed.
 Interpretation of the trial is limited by its having been stopped early when interim analysis suggested a benefit with OCA.
 This prevented 64 (23%) of the patients from receiving a post-treatment biopsy to assess fibrosis.

-We rated the other publication of the NCT00501592 trial by Mudaliar et al. to be of fair quality because the study arms in this investigation of OCA use among diabetic patients with NAFLD (n=64) were not randomized evenly.
-The male to female ratios, baseline glucose levels, and baseline concomitant medications in each of the treatment arms were dissimilar.
+We rated the other publication of the NCT00501592 trial by Mudaliar et al. to be of fair quality because the study arms in this investigation of OCA use among diabetic patients with NAFLD (n=64) were not randomized evenly and follow-up was limited to six weeks.15 The male to female ratios, baseline glucose levels, and baseline concomitant medications in each of the treatment arms were dissimilar.
 In addition, the description of the analyses and results in the publication limited interpretation of the results (e.g., intention-to-treat analysis was not used in reporting primary outcome, and only 69% of the participants were retained for this outcome).

-Three abstracts provided supplemental results to the FLINT trial, and these are unrated in keeping with the ICER grey literature policy (http://icer-review.org/methodology/icers-methods/icer-value-assessment-framework/grey-literature-policy/).43-45
+Four abstracts16-19 provided supplemental results to the FLINT trial, and these are unrated in keeping with the ICER grey literature policy (http://icer-review.org/methodology/icers-methods/icer-value-assessment-framework/grey-literature-policy/).